deichrenner/DMDConnect/README.md

 # DMDConnect
 This Matlab package provides a connection to the LightCrafter EVM6500 DLP evaluation platform.
 The code is based on the usb communication library hidapi and its Matlab implementation realized by Peter Corke.
+For a working progress bar you need to download the textprogressbar function from [FileExchange](http://www.mathworks.com/matlabcentral/fileexchange/28067-text-progress-bar).
+Copy the file to the helperFunctions folder.

 The most important functions are implemented Command.m and DMD.m.
 Have a look at the [DLP C900 Programmer's Guide](http://www.ti.com/lit/ug/dlpu018b/dlpu018b.pdf) for a better reference of the individual commands implemented in this toolbox.